Rotz-kirwa/DAILY-TASK-TRACKER/README.md

 - **File Manager**: Upload and store files from your computer
 - **Link Manager**: Save and organize important links
 - **Photo Gallery**: Upload and view your photos
+- **Notes**: Take and organize personal notes with search functionality
 - **Project Ideas**: Write and save your project concepts
 - **Reminders**: Set reminders with sound notifications